 Section 75 category Needs, experiences and priorities

 Religious belief In compliance with the guidance issued by the Equality Commission for Northern Ireland and the Central Procurement Directorate, the relevance of the statutory equality duties will be considered by the commissioning department before procurement begins and then, if relevant to the procurement exercise will be included in the planning, scoping, deciding the strategic objectives, the specification, when writing the project documentation and during the performance of the contract.
 Questions relating to the statutory equality duties are included in the Tender Request Form.

-Political opinion
+Political opinion As above

-Racial group
+Racial group As above

-Age
+Age As above

-Marital status
+Marital status As above

-Sexual orientation
+Sexual orientation As above

-Men and women generally
+Men and women generally As above

-Disability
+Disability As above

-Dependants
+Dependants As above